-Protests must be lodged, in writing, by the Team Manager (who must be a teacher), to the Carnival Manager within fifteen (15) minutes of the conclusion of the match.
+Protests must be lodged, in writing, by the Team Manager (who must be a teacher), to the Championship Manager within fifteen (15) minutes of the conclusion of the match.

 5.3.9 A tribunal committee

-A Tribunal Committee of three shall be formed at the Manager's pre-carnival meeting to deal with any protests or with any player reported by an umpire
+A Tribunal Committee of three shall be formed at the Manager's pre-championship meeting to deal with any protests or with any player reported by an umpire

 5.3.10 Protest committee

-A protest committee consisting of the Carnival Manager and two (2) people elected at the Managers' meeting will hear all protests.
+A protest committee consisting of the Championship Manager and two (2) people elected at the Managers' meeting will hear all protests.

 5.3.11 State selection

-(a) The selection panel shall be made up of the State Coach, State Convener and a Coach/Manager representing each of the two (2) pools elected at the pre-carnival manager’s meeting.
+(a) The selection panel shall be made up of the State Coach, State Convener and a Coach/Manager representing each of the two (2) pools elected at the pre-championship manager’s meeting.